 Port Arthur is home to a healthy dose of Cajun flavor.
 Whether you’re looking for crawfish, seafood boils, boudain, or international cuisine, and all others, you’ll find it in Port Arthur.
 Below are some favorite places to dine.

 Reel Cajun is a seafood restaurant and a popular local place for good food and entertainment.
 Of all things, when I was there, a wrestling tournament was going on at the restaurant.
 That drew a large crowd.
 I ordered coconut shrimp and gumbo, and it was super, and I walked out of there with a full belly.

 For good food and live music on the weekends, head to Tia Juanita’s Fish Camp.
 When I was there on a Sunday afternoon before heading back home, singer Hunter Courts was about to play.
 The day before, I drove by, and the parking lot was full of cars.
 I believe he was there then, too.
 I ordered a delicious meal of three different kinds of fish tacos.

-An excellent burger joint in town with happy decor that serves Nolan Ryan’s beef.
+It is an excellent burger joint in town with happy decor that serves Nolan Ryan’s beef.
 I ordered a no-bun hamburger, and it was delish!

 A few other restaurants in Port Arthur to note are Rodiar Bar & Grill, Seoul Food, Walk On’s Sports Bistreaux, and in Groves is Larry’s French Market – a cajun restaurant – voted ‘best lunch’ in the past.

 As you can see, you can do plenty of things to spend a perfect day in Port Arthur.
 I didn’t even touch on everything here.
-So when you visit, check out dog-friendly parks, wetlands, gardens, golf, and more.
+So, when you visit, check out dog-friendly parks, wetlands, gardens, golf, and more.
 And, also read about Fun Things To Do In Beaumont With Kids since it’s just around the corner!